krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ![alt text](/assets/stw/2.png "chart 2")

 Every thread has to find out about this information.
-Checking if it needs to fall asleep is simply a line on assembly code generated by the JIT compiler and a simple step in the interpreter.
+Checking if it needs to fall asleep is simply a line of assembly code generated by the JIT compiler and a simple step in the interpreter.
 Of course every thread can now execute a different method/JIT compilation, so time in which threads are going to be aware of STW phase is different for every thread.
 Every thread has to wait for the slowest one.
 Time between starting STW phase, and the slowest thread finding that information is called